TanjimAnim/Live-Cricket-Update/README.md

 # Live-Cricket-Update
-A website where you can see the live update of Cricket
+A frontend project made with ReactJS where you can see the live score of Cricket.
+It will also show the upcoming matches.